thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 - **-au**: List all UDP ports
 - **-l**: List listening ports
 - **-p**: List with PID

+When looking at netstat, we could see programs that are only accessible from the box, but could be abused from the system.

 Note that within *squid.conf*, we could find: